 1. BrewBuilt AfterBurner

 If you’re not taking chances with your klutzy, beer-mooching neighbor, the sturdy BrewBuilt AfterBurner is worth considering.
-It has a sturdy, square frame made from stainless steel , and can produce between 70,000 and 100,000 BTUs depending on the setting.
+It has a massive burner, and can produce between 70,000 and 100,000 BTUs depending on the setting.

-The AfterBurner sits about two feet off the ground, so you can easily transfer your wort from the burner to a carboy .
+The AfterBurner sits about two feet off the ground, so you can easily transfer your wort from the burner to a fermenter.
 It also comes with a windshield around the burner to protect your flame on windy days.

 2. Camp Chef Propane Brewing Burner

 Let your family or your roommates reclaim the kitchen.
-The Camp Chef burner can support up to 20 gallons of liquid and produce 60,000 BTUs.
-Like the BrewBuilt, the Camp Chef stands at 22 inches for easy transfer to a carboy or bucket for cooling.
+The Camp Chef burner can produce 60,000 BTUs.
+Like the BrewBuilt, the Camp Chef stands at 22 inches for easy transfer to a fermenter for cooling.

 It also features a high-pressure regulator for more flame control, which can be really helpful in preventing boil overs.